contiv/auth_proxy/README.md

 You will need a local cert and key to start `ccn_proxy`.
 You can run `make generate-certificate` to generate them if you don't already have them.

-You can also just run `make run-local` which will build a build image, use the build image to build the `ccn_proxy` image, generate a self-signed certificate + key if you don't already have them, and start the `ccn_proxy` with the self-signed certificate and key bind-mounted into the correct location automatically.
+You can also just run `make run` which will build a build image, use the build image to build the `ccn_proxy` image, generate a self-signed certificate + key if you don't already have them, and start the `ccn_proxy` with the self-signed certificate and key bind-mounted into the correct location automatically.
+This works with local Docker installations and Docker Machine installations.